akhsiM/modern-react-with-redux-2020/README.md

   - The general structure of a React component with a react-redux `connect` function, which will be repeated a million times.
   - Calling action creators within a component, via the `connect` function

+## `blog/`
+  - Simple App that shows a list of blog posts and users from https://jsonplaceholder.typicode.com/
+  - Why simple?
+Because our main goals are:
+    - Crystal clear understanding the purpose of reducers
+    - Total understanding making API requests with Redux
+      - Get familiar with the general steps of how external data is fetched within a Redux application
+    - Start to understanding the purpose of `redux-thunk`, a middleware within Redux.
+  - How to **not** fetch data using an action creator and more on asynchronous action creators
+  - **Rules of Reducers** and equality/ comparison of arrays/objects in JS
+  - Switch Statements inside reducer
+  - Dispatching the correct data values in action creator
+  - `ownProps`
+  - Solving the problem of ovefetching issue
+    - Using memoization
+    - By using an action creator with another action creator within
+  - `_.chain()`

+## `streams/`:
+  - Two applications within a project directory
+  - Navigation in React using React Router
+    - **IMPORTANT**: How paths get matched in React Routers
+    - How to *not* nagivate in React using the anchor tag.
+    - How to **properly** navigate in React using the `Link` component.
+  - Different types of React Router and how they work (`BrowserRouter`, `HashRouter`, `MemoryRouter`)
+  - Components that are always visible
+  - How to implement Google OAuth, with and without Redux
+  - Fixed Action Types *(kinda like environment variables)*
+  - Redux Dev Tools
+    -
 # Exercise Snippets

 ## `useState` Exercise